 If you check out any digital electronic circuit, you’ll mostly find pull-up and pull-down resistors in them.
 They are used to correctly bias the inputs of digital gates to stop them from floating around randomly when there is no input condition.
-For any microcontroller in an embedded system such as Arduino, pull-up and pull-down resistors utilize input and output signals for communication with external hardware devices, the General Purpose Input Output (GPIO).
+For any microcontroller in an embedded system such as an Arduino, pull-up and pull-down resistors utilize input and output signals for communication with external hardware devices, the General Purpose Input Output (GPIO).
 Implementing the pull-up and pull-down resistors in the circuit will let you achieve either ‘high’ or ‘low’ states.
 If you don’t implement it and there’s nothing connected to your GPIO pins, your program will read a “floating” impedance state.

 A pull-up resistor is used to establish an additional loop over the critical components while making sure that the voltage is well-defined even when the switch is open.
 It is used to ensure that a wire is pulled to a high logical level in the absence of an input signal.
 It is not a special kind of resistor.
 They are simple fixed-value resistors connected between the voltage supply and the appropriate pin that defines the input or output voltage in the absence of a driving signal.
 When the switch is open, the voltage of the gate input is pulled up to the level of the input voltage.
 When the switch is closed, the input voltage at the gate goes directly to the ground.
 You need to use a pull-up resistor when you have a low default impedance state and wish to pull the signal to ‘high’.